Sensors, Big Data and Geoanalytics

 Already, organizations are using Geoanalytics in a variety of ways.
 From moving vehicles to social media, here are some of the applications of geoanalytics.

-Crime Incidents: Aggregating the location of crimes with time stamps and relating to the proximity of nearest police stations.
+Crime Incidents: Aggregating the location of crimes with time stamps and relating to the proximity of the nearest police stations.

 Environmental Monitoring: Monitoring carbon monoxide from millions of data points and creating space-time cubes.